 The first burn is the most important.

 The first time you light your candle you must give your candle enough burning time to develop a melt pool that spreads all the way to the edge of the container.
 This may take a few hours depending on the size of the candle.
-A good rule of thumb is to burn your candle an hour per inch of it's diameter.
-So if you have a candle with a three inch diameter your first burn needs to be three hours.
-Please don't burn any of your candles for longer than 4 hours at a time.
+Please don't burn any of your candles for longer than 3 hours at a time.
 After you've established a good consistent melt pool you won't have to burn your candle to the edge every time you light it (but I would still recommend doing so).
 If you don't enjoy burning your candles for long periods of time than smaller jars with smaller diameters may be the right purchasing choice for you.

 The woes of a tunneled candle (and how to fix it).